apache/tooling-trusted-release/scripts/README.md

 ## generate-certificates

 Generates self signed SSL certificates for development and testing purposes.
 It creates a private RSA key and a certificate valid for `127.0.0.1` with a one year expiration period, and stores them in the state directory as `cert.pem` and `key.pem`.
-These certificates enable HTTPS to work when running the application locally, allowing developers to test the application with SSL encryption without needing to obtain certificates from a certificate authority.
-Signing in using ASF OAuth does not work without the use of HTTPS, so without self signed certificates developers would be unable to test locally.

 ## poetry/add-dev